How to change SYS password on ExaCC Gen 2

 We check it again after the change.

-You may also noticed that we also have a tde_ks_passwd stored in this wallet.
+You may also notice that we also have a tde_ks_passwd stored in this wallet.

 We want to change that as well.
 Please note we use modifyEntry instead of modifyCredential in this case.